Period Delay Tablets

 - high blood pressure

-- aminoglutethimide, for Cushing’s syndrome
+- aminoglutethimide for Cushing’s syndrome

-- medication for thinning blood, such as warfarin
+- blood thinners, such as warfarin

 - HIV and AIDS treatment

-- any medication to treat infections
+- any medication to treat an infection

 - a herbal treatment called St John’s wort